tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 ## How to use them?

-Error wrapping in Go ultimately forms a _tree_ of errors.
-The ways to inspect that tree are the `errors.Is` and `errors.As` functions, with some slightly different semantics.
-Bottom line is that both methods examine the tree in a pre-order, depth-first traversal by successively unwrapping every node found.
+Both error wrapping variants ultimately form a _tree_ of errors.
+The ways to inspect that tree are the `errors.Is` and `errors.As` functions.
+Both of these examine the tree in a pre-order, depth-first traversal by successively unwrapping every node found.

 ```
+func Is(err, target error) bool
 func As(err error, target any) bool
-func Is(err, target error) bool
 ```

-The `errors.Is` function examines the input error's tree, looking for a leaf that matches the second argument and reports if it finds a match.
+The `errors.Is` function examines the input error's tree, looking for a leaf that matches the target argument and reports if it finds a match.
 In our case, this can look for a leaf node that matches a specific joined error.

 ```